 Criminal Violations Involving a Commercial Driver’s License

-People who drive commercial vehicles as part of a business operation have special, strict rules which apply to driving violations.
-If you have a CDL and have been cited or charged with a traffic violation, your career and livelihood may depend on how experienced and astute your defense attorney is.
+People who drive commercial vehicles as part of a business operation have special, strict rules that apply to driving violations.
+If you have a CDL and have been cited or charged with a traffic violation, you need a top defense attorney to help you.

 CDLs are required for most commercial drivers.

-CDLs may only be obtained by any person who can pass the CDL knowledge and skills test required by the Secretary of State.
+CDLs may only be obtained by anyone who can pass the CDL knowledge and skills test the Secretary of State requires.
 There is no requirement to take a class or training program; if you pass the test, you may get a CDL.
-A person must be 21 years old to drive a Commercial Motor Vehicle (CMV) across state lines or transport hazardous materials, and 18 years old if the driver stays within state lines and does not transport hazardous materials.
-Additionally, all people seeking a CDL must obtain and keep with them a medical examiner’s certificate, proving they are in acceptable physical and mental condition.
+A person must be 21 years old to drive a Commercial Motor Vehicle (CMV) across state lines or transport hazardous materials and 18 years old if the driver stays within state lines and does not transport hazardous materials.
+Additionally, all people seeking a CDL must obtain and possess a medical examiner’s certificate, proving they are in acceptable physical and mental condition.
 Criminal violations involving a CDL can have a tragic impact on a person’s career, and a defense lawyer must do everything humanly possible to get charges dismissed or reduced.

 Who must possess a CDL?

 CDLs are required for anyone who:

 - Operates a vehicle with a gross weight of 26,001 pounds or more;

 - Tows a trailer or other vehicle with a gross weight of 10,001 pounds or more;